Goyemon/goyemon-wallet/README.md

 ```

-_you should see the shim.js in a home directory.
-nodeJS core modules cannot be used in React Native, and thus you have to use some hacks: we use rn-nodeify module to use nodeJS core modules._

 We also added a method in the npm module.
 In `react-native-firebase/dist/modules/messaging/index.js`, add the method below the constructor:
 ```js
   stupid_shit_initialized() {